About the Service

 The end result?
 Happy client, great results, renewed ongoing contracts.

-Elephant in the room Number 3: Indexation is a problem in 2023... will the new posts with my links get indexed?
+Elephant in the room Number 3: Indexation started being a problem in 2023... will the new posts with my links get indexed?

 But I have 2 good news to share with you: